Martha Jones: Female role model

-Lisa and Martha are both represented as characters who, rather than lacking social skills, play "a central role within their families' relationships" (David X. Cohen describes Lisa as "the heart of the family", Davies describes Martha as a "sort of peace-maker within her family"); "Martha’s family," the article says, "and her relationships with them, are part of the narrative that runs throughout the series", who are her constant despite the time travel aspect of the series. "[H]owever fantastic and 'unreal' the experiences of Martha and Lisa might be, their characters are always situated within a set of family relationships that most viewers would recognise as being fairly commonplace."
+Lisa and Martha are both represented as characters who, rather than lacking social skills, play "a central role within their families' relationships" (David X. Cohen describes Lisa as "the heart of the family", Davies describes Martha as a "sort of peace-maker within her family"); "Martha's family," the article says, "and her relationships with them, are part of the narrative that runs throughout the series", who are her constant despite the time travel aspect of the series. "[H]owever fantastic and 'unreal' the experiences of Martha and Lisa might be, their characters are always situated within a set of family relationships that most viewers would recognise as being fairly commonplace."
 Whereas in The Simpsons, Lisa is the character most identified with knowledge and worldliness, in Doctor Who that character is the Doctor.
 The power relationship this affords the Doctor and Martha is challenged, in Martha's favour, for the first time in "42", when an alien possession leaves the Doctor "scared"; according to Agyeman, Martha "has to take control".
-This independence is continued in "Human Nature"/"The Family of Blood", of which Davies says "Martha is left facing the monsters alone.
-The whole story wouldn’t work if the Doctor didn’t trust Martha".
-Martha also is asked to save the world singlehandedly in "The Sound of Drums"/"Last of the Time Lords".
-When Martha next appears in Torchwood, as a UNIT officer and qualified M.D., "the audience has been able to follow Martha’s career and watch her gain in both expertise and confidence."
+This independence is continued in "Human Nature"/"The Family of Blood", of which Davies says, "Martha is left facing the monsters alone.
+The whole story wouldn't work if the Doctor didn't trust Martha".
+Martha is also asked to save the world singlehandedly in "The Sound of Drums"/"Last of the Time Lords".
+When Martha next appears in Torchwood, as a UNIT officer and qualified M.D., "the audience has been able to follow Martha's career and watch her gain in both expertise and confidence."
 In their summary, the researchers concluded: "In discussing our analysis of [Lisa Simpson and Martha Jones] we have highlighted ways in which they could be viewed both as characters with which young people can identify, but also as characters that provide positive role models in terms of their relationship to STEM.